To even begin answering the question of what is the best stablecoin, we need to first define what a stablecoin is and what function it serves.

 Additionally, stablecoins create interesting solutions in terms of accessibility.
 For example, high net-worth individuals generally have access to private banking relationships that enable them to store wealth in a currency different than their home country.
 Stablecoins open up the possibility for individuals to store wealth in USD regardless of how much capital they have.
 We believe that stablecoins will help facilitate more globally accessible markets for services like earning interest and borrowing at low rates.

-With a BlockFi Interest Account (BIA) you can hold GUSD and earn monthly compounding interest.
-Our interest rate for GUSD is currently 8.6% APY, which is significantly higher than most traditional financial institutions.
+With a BlockFi Interest Account (BIA) you can hold stablecoins and earn monthly compounding interest.
+Our stablecoin interest rates are industry leading and significantly higher than most traditional financial institutions.
 Furthermore, with Interest Payment Flex you can choose to have your interest paid in a different currency than the primary one you’re holding.
-This means you could hold GUSD and get paid interest in BTC or ETH.
+This means you could hold GUSD and get paid interest in BTC or one of our other currencies.
 If you’re looking to diversity your assets, this could be an appealing option.